mspncp/gosu-wiki/To Do.md

   * Add rdoc to Gosu gem
   * Make sure that WindowMainLoop states that the whole order is just about perceived performance
   * Document how Font roughly works (allow devs to cache chars by text\_width'ing the alphabet)
-  * Say "you can attach files after posting" below input box in board
   * Fix download for all my LD games as soon as Mac wrapper is nicer :(
   * Point out that Font#text\_width is only relevant to Font#draw etc
   * Link to the FMOD MP3 licensing info page (or the page it refers to) publicly for MP3 clarification